iShafayet/cohtml/docs/public/syntax.md

 * no angular braces
 * one tag per line
 * no closing tags, indentation based scope.
-* children have one extra indentation than his parents.
+* children have one extra indentation than their parent.

 **HTML**
 ```html